dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/analytics/enrollments/query

 You can specify any number of dimensions and any number of filters in a query.
-Dimension item identifiers can refer to any of data elements in program stages, tracked entity attributes, fixed and relative periods and organisation units.
+Dimension item identifiers can refer to any of the data elements in program stages, tracked entity attributes, fixed and relative periods and organisation units.
 Dimensions can optionally have a query operator and a filter.
 Enrollment queries should be on the format described below.

     /api/33/analytics/enrollments/query/<program-id>?startDate=yyyy-MM-dd&endDate=yyyy-MM-dd
       &dimension=ou:<ou-id>;<ou-id>&dimension=<item-id>&dimension=<item-id>:<operator>:<filter>

-For example, to retrieve enrollments in the from the "Antenatal care" program from January 2019, where the "First name" is picked up from attributes, "Chronic conditions" and "Smoking" data elements are included from the first program stage, and "Hemoglobin value" from the following program stage, and only women that has "Cronic conditions" would be included, you can use the following query:
+For example, to retrieve enrollments in the from the "Antenatal care" program from January 2019, where the "First name" is picked up from attributes, "Chronic conditions" and "Smoking" data elements are included from the first program stage, and "Hemoglobin value" from the following program stage, and only women that have "Cronic conditions" would be included, you can use the following query:

     /api/33/analytics/enrollments/query/WSGAb5XwJ3Y.json?dimension=ou:ImspTQPwCqd
       &dimension=w75KJ2mc4zz&dimension=WZbXY0S00lP.de0FEHSIoxh:eq:1&dimension=w75KJ2mc4zz
       &dimension=WZbXY0S00lP.sWoqcoByYmD&dimension=edqlbukwRfQ.vANAXwtLwcT
       &startDate=2019-01-01&endDate=2019-01-31

-To retrieve enrollments in the from the "Antenatal care" program from last month (relative to the point in time the query is executed), where the "Chronic conditions" and "Smoking" data elements are included from the first program stage, and "Hemoglobin value" from the folloup program stage, only including smoking women with hemoglobin less than 20:
+To retrieve enrollments in the from the "Antenatal care" program from last month (relative to the point in time the query is executed), where the "Chronic conditions" and "Smoking" data elements are included from the first program stage, and "Hemoglobin value" from the followup program stage, only including smoking women with hemoglobin less than 20:

     /api/33/analytics/enrollments/query/WSGAb5XwJ3Y.json?dimension=ou:ImspTQPwCqd
       &dimension=WZbXY0S00lP.de0FEHSIoxh&dimension=w75KJ2mc4zz